bennycode/diagram-dsl/README.md

-# Diagrams.DSL
+# Diagram.DSL

-**Diagrams.DSL** adds some nice convenience methods to the famous [**JS Sequence Diagrams**](https://github.com/bramp/js-sequence-diagrams) library by [Andrew Brampton](https://github.com/bramp), which turns text into UML sequence diagrams.
+**Diagram.DSL** adds some nice convenience methods to the famous [**JS Sequence Diagrams**](https://github.com/bramp/js-sequence-diagrams) library by [Andrew Brampton](https://github.com/bramp), which turns text into UML sequence diagrams.

-With **Diagrams.DSL**, you can use code statements instead of string commands, to draw your sequence diagrams.
+With **Diagram.DSL**, you can use code statements instead of string commands, to draw your sequence diagrams.
 It also gives you the possibility to save your sequence diagram as a PNG image.

 ## :star2: Advantages :star2:
 - Fully compatible with [JS Sequence Diagrams syntax](http://bramp.github.io/js-sequence-diagrams/)